-Many Soldiers use dietary supplements to enhance their performance or for weight loss.
+Many Service members use dietary supplements to enhance their performance or for weight loss.
 Dietary supplements are products taken that contain a “dietary ingredient” such as vitamins, minerals, amino acids and herbs or botanicals.
 They come in many forms, including tablets, capsules, powders, energy bars, and liquids.

 Supplements are NOT a substitute for healthy food